Pet-en-l'air or Robe a la Francaise or Sack Back Gown or Wattau Gown Sewing Pattern

 One size per pattern - please choose correct size.
 Please see back cover photo for sizing chart, fabric and notion requirements.

-** Size 16/18 of this item is currently out of stock.
+** Sizes 10/12 and 16/18 of this item are currently out of stock.
 I hope to have more soon.
 I do sincerely apologize.
 To be notified when this item is back in stock, please enter your email address below, and click on Submit.